Beaver River sandstone

-Beaver River sandstone is a rock material locally found in northern Alberta, Canada, that was extensively used by First Nations people in prehistoric times to make tools with a sharp edge.
+Beaver River sandstone (also known as Beaver River Silicified Sandstone, Beaver Creek Quartzite, Muskeg Valley Silicified Limestone, or Muskeg Valley Microquartz) is a rock material locally found in northern Alberta, Canada, that was extensively used by First Nations people in prehistoric times to make tools with a sharp edge.

-Many projectile points and other tools made from the Beaver River sandstone have been found at archaeological sites in the Oil Sands region of Alberta.
-The source of this material has been identified as a site on the east side of the Muskeg River where native peoples quarried rock for use in making tools.
+Many projectile points and other tools made from Beaver River sandstone have been found at archaeological sites in the Oil Sands region of Alberta.
+As of 2016, artifacts made from the material had been reported at nearly 1,000 archaeological sites across the province.